dsanson/Mellel2MMD/README.markdown

 know if it works with files produced by recent versions of Mellel.

 I'm putting it up here because I noticed that Rosenau's site is down, at least for the moment.
+This [direct link][] to the download still works.
 I have several old Mellel documents still lurking on my hard drive, and I don't want to lose the ability to convert them to extended markdown.

 But I also could not resist adding a couple of things.
 First, I've added an xsl file, mellel2pandoc.xsl, for converting directly to [Pandoc][]'s